matheus-rambo/r_crypto/README.md

 ### Decrypt

-It will prompt you to you input your key that you choosed when you encrypted, after, it will ask you to input the *Secret Key* that was generated*.

 ***Note*** If the **key** or the **secret key** is not identical, the *decrypt* operation will ***fail***!

 *If you want to decrypt a file, use:*